hendram/vectorembedgen/README.md

 📌 /embed Endpoint – Embedding and Storage Pipeline

-##  The /embed API endpoint is responsible for:
+##  The /embed and /embedcorporate API endpoint is responsible for:

 📝 Extracting the searched keyword from incoming document chunks.